-This guideline is intended to assist the applicant in making CTIL/CTX application to NPRA and reporting to NPRA during and at the end of the clinical trial.
+This guideline is intended to assist the applicant in making a CTIL/CTX application to the NPRA and reporting to the NPRA during and at the end of a clinical trial.

-This guideline is issued by DPS under regulation 29, CDCR 1984.
+This guideline is issued by the Director of Pharmaceutical Services (DPS) under regulation 29, Control of Drugs and Cosmetics Regulations (CDCR) 1984.
 This guideline is to be read in connection with the legal requirements of the CDCR 1984, Sale of Drugs Act 1952 and Poisons (Psychotropic Substances) Regulations 1989.

-Under the regulation 7(1), CDCR 1984, except as otherwise provided in these Regulations, no person shall manufacture, sell, supply, import or possess or administer any product unless the product is a registered product and the person holds the appropriate licence required and issued under these Regulations.
-The regulations provide the following mechanisms that allow individuals to gain limited access to unregistered product for clinical trials:
+Under Regulation 7(1), CDCR 1984, except as otherwise provided in these Regulations, no person shall manufacture, sell, supply, import, possess, or administer any product unless the product is a registered product and the person holds the appropriate licence required and issued under these Regulations.
+The regulations below provide the mechanisms that allow individuals to gain limited access to unregistered products for clinical trials: